- Search The Registry

 Mathis was an exceptional high-school athlete in San Francisco but was wooed away from a college track scholarship and a potential spot on the Olympic squad by the chance to sing.
 He was signed to a management contract by club owner Helen Noga, who introduced the singer to George Avakian, jazz producer for Columbia Records.
 Avakian signed him and used orchestras conducted by Teo Macero, Gil Evans, and John Lewis to record Mathis' self-titled debut album in 1957.
 Despite the name, talent, and choice of standards, it was mostly ignored upon release.

-Mathis moved away from show tunes and traditional pop into the soft rock during the 1970s and found his second number-one single, Too Much, Too Little, Too Late, in 1978.
-Recorded as a duet with Denise Williams, the single prompted Mathis to begin trying duets with various partners (including Dionne Warwick, Natalie Cole, Gladys Knight, and Nana Mouskouri), though none of the singles enjoyed the success of the original.
+Mathis moved away from show tunes and traditional pop into soft rock during the 1970s and found his second number-one single, Too Much, Too Little, Too Late, in 1978.
+Recorded as a duet with Denise Williams, the single prompted Mathis to begin trying duets with various partners (including Dionne Warwick, Natalie Cole, Gladys Knight, and Nana Mouskouri), though none of the singles enjoyed the original's success.